 Most hikers in Capitol Reef National Park will stick to the 15 maintained trails in the principal Fremont River District.
 But it is the remote and scintillating backcountry that harbors the park’s greatest gems.
 After last month presenting a (subjective) list of the ten best hikes in the park’s “frontcountry,” this post will outline the best of the rest: beautiful treks to far-flung places, from splendid narrows and martian landscapes to sweeping alcoves and stunning vistas, and, of course, epic slot canyons of all lengths and difficulties.

 For able-bodied hikers seeking a desert wilderness adventure, none of the following trails and routes is likely to disappoint.
-(Note: For a complete list of hikes in the park, check out the Capitol Reef Hiking Guide.)
+(Note: See also, “Top 10 Hikes in Capitol Reef National Park’s ‘Frontcountry,'” or, for a complete list of hikes in the park, check out the Capitol Reef Hiking Guide.)

 - Upper Spring Canyon (Strenuous; 18.5 mi. one-way; 1-2 days)

 Best completed as a shuttle hike, Upper Spring Canyon makes for a very long day hike or a relatively relaxing overnight.
 Route finding can be challenging, but visitors are rewarded with sublime surroundings of seemingly endless red-orange Wingate sandstone, which forms the bulk of the canyon walls.
 Watch for petrified logs and tall Douglas firs on the approach to the “W,” and stop for a rest below the cottonwood trees just past the spring for which the canyon was named.
 If the 18.5-mile through hike is not in the cards, consider meandering up Spring Canyon a ways from the Chimney Rock Trail, and return the way you came.